noir-lang/noir/docs/docs/learn/concepts/accounts/main.md

 ### Fee management

-Fees are not implemented in the protocol at the time of this writing.
-Our goal is to abstract fee payments as well.
-This means that a transaction, in order to be considered valid, must prove that it has locked enough funds to pay for itself.
-However, this does not mandate where those funds come from, opening the door for easy implementation of paymasters or payment-in-kind via on-the-fly swaps.
+In order to be considered valid, an account must prove that it has locked enough funds to pay for itself.
+However, this does not mandate where those funds come from.
+This fee abstraction allows for easy implementation of paymasters or payment-in-kind via on-the-fly swaps.

 However, there is one major consideration around public execution reverts.
 In the current design, if one of the public function executions enqueued in a transaction fails, then the entire transaction is reverted.
 But reverting the whole transaction would also revert the fee payment, and leave the sequencer with their hands empty after running the public execution.
 This means we will need to enshrine an initial verification and fee payment phase that is _not_ reverted if public execution fails.

+You can read the latest information about fees in the [protocol specs](../../../protocol-specs/gas-and-fees/index.md).